ilkrklc/sanity-backup-to-s3-action/README.md

 - **Sanity CLI**: This action uses `sanity` command to interact with your Sanity project, so ensure that the Sanity CLI is available in the environment.
 - **AWS Credentials**: The action requires AWS credentials to upload the backup to S3.
 You can use `aws-actions/configure-aws-credentials@v4` for authentication.
 - **Retention**: Be cautious when using the `retention_days` feature as it will permanently delete backups older than the specified number of days.
+- **Verbose Logging**: You can enable verbose logging by setting the `verbose` input to `true`.
+This will provide detailed logs for debugging purposes.

 ## License